hicommonwealth/commonwealth/knowledge_base/React-Best-Practices-And-Improvements.md

 Files should not house more than a single component.

+Per React best practices, we use class names rather than ids.
+Component class names should replicate their component name.

 ### Imports

 We should move towards configuring our eslint library to perform automatic import sorting.
 There are many plugins that would make our job easier; see [here](https://levelup.gitconnected.com/how-to-sort-imports-in-react-project-550f5ce70cbf).